Healthcare is more than simply looking after physical needs – all of us also have emotional, psychological and spiritual needs.

 - Bedside services – any Sunday (but can be done anytime)

-There is a prayer board where thoughts and reflections may be left.
+There are referral forms available so that requests for visits or for Holy Communion can be made.
+There is also a prayer board where thoughts and reflections may be left.

 Listening, literature and training resource